o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

     git push origin
     ```

-1. If you are working in a branch, refer to [Miantian your branch](#maintain-your-branch) for information on syncing your branch.
+1. If you are working in a branch, refer to [Maintian your branch](#maintain-your-branch) for information on syncing your branch.

 #### Option Two: Pull to your branch directly from `o3de:main`